Reserpine: History

 Reserpine was isolated in 1952 from the dried root of Rauvolfia serpentina (Indian snakeroot), which had been known as Sarpagandha and had been used for centuries in India for the treatment of insanity, as well as fever and snakebites — Mahatma Gandhi used it as a tranquilizer.
 It was first used in the United States by Robert Wallace Wilkins in 1950.
 Its molecular structure was elucidated in 1953 and natural configuration published in 1955.
 It was introduced in 1954, two years after chlorpromazine.
 The first total synthesis was accomplished by R. B. Woodward in 1958.

 Reserpine was influential in promoting the thought of a biogenic amine hypothesis of depression.
 Reserpine-induced depletion of monoamine neurotransmitters in the synapse allegedly caused depression and was cited as evidence that a "chemical imbalance", namely low levels of monoamine neurotransmitters, is what causes clinical depression in humans.
 A 2003 review showed barely any evidence that reserpine actually causes depression in either human patients or animal models.
 Notably, reserpine was the first compound ever to be shown to be an effective antidepressant in a randomized placebo-controlled trial.
 A 2022 systematic review found that studies of the influence of reserpine on mood were highly inconsistent, with similar proportions of studies reporting depressogenic effects, no influence on mood, and antidepressant effects.
 The quality of evidence was limited, and only a subset of studies were randomized controlled trials.
-Although reserpine itself cannot provide good evidence for the monoamine hypothesis of depression, other lines of evidence support the idea that boosting serotonin or norepinephrine can effectively treat depression, as shown by SSRIs, SNRIs, and tricyclic antidepressants.
+Although reserpine itself cannot provide good evidence for the monoamine hypothesis of depression, other lines of evidence support the idea that boosting serotonin or norepinephrine can effectively treat depression, as shown by SSRIs, SNRIs, MAOIs and tricyclic antidepressants.